kathoef/jupyter-container-blueprints/README.md

 conda create -n plotting -c conda-forge ipykernel matplotlib
 ```

 inside a container environment.
 You only need a local installation of Docker to get started.
-Download the `Dockerfile` from the repository and execute
+Download the `Dockerfile` from this repository and execute this

 ```bash
 docker image build . -t jupyter